 I always have admired the sun, In wonder.
 I used to practice sun gazing, an old ancient practice, which the Egyptians used to connect with their gods.
 I had never really fully appreciated the power and importance of the sun, until I started growing food.
 The power and influence of the sun has been vastly underplayed for the past century, by those that study it.
 ‘Make hay while the sun shines’ is about harvest time and the celebration of the connection of food and the sun with ourselves.

 Our Sun, apart from producing heat and light for every life on Earth, it even influences the clouds and rain that then falls, the weather systems and jet streams, hail and snow and even such events as earthquakes and volcanoes.
 The climate of Earth has been in constant flux, ever since it’s beginnings, it has been in a constant ebb and flow with the Sun.
 This relationship has defined the rise and fall of all civilizations.
-And many of these have worshiped the sun, as a god
+And many of these have worshipped the sun, as a god

 The benefits of our sun, include warm and stable food growing conditions, vitamin d supplementation and that feel good feeling, we all get when we feel the sun on our skin.
-It provides plants with the ability to photosynthesize and recycle our carbon into oxygen and also capture some of that carbon into the soil which enables the soil biome to stay rich and bio-diverse.
+It provides plants with the ability to photosynthesise and recycle our carbon into oxygen and also capture some of that carbon into the soil which enables the soil biome to stay rich and bio-diverse.
 Plants absorb sunlight and through the process of photosynthesis, they convert that light into energy to grow, produce fruit and seed to continue the heritage of the plant.
 This in turn drives the carbon process in the soil which is the primary agent in the process of a healthy soil biome.
 This in turn gives everything on earth life, including us.
 It’s no wonder we feel good and our mood changes when the sun comes out.

 What actually happens within the sun, is still under debate.
 Some theories support that the sun is made entirely from a gaseous plasma.
 Other theories such as the liquid metallic hydrogen, although not a conventional theory, does carry a lot of weight, especially when the Gaseous Plasma model has trouble answering certain anomalies of the sun.
 But what we do know about the Sun, is that it’s mass is 99% of the solar system, it’s magnetic reach stretches far past Pluto, it’s light, heat and all other energy sources are driven towards us from 93 million miles away.
 Sun spots that appear upon the suns surface (which produce solar flares and CME’s) can be 3 times the size of the Earth.
 Some have been recorded as the size of Jupiter.